America's Detrimental Drug Policy

 What did all of that money get our country?

-Over 350,000 people currently imprisoned for drug offenses
+Over 350,000 people are currently imprisoned for drug offenses

 ~$40,000 per year cost per federal inmate

-Mexico struggling with violence and corruption due to cartels fighting for control of supply lines
+Mexico is struggling with violence and corruption due to cartels fighting for control of supply lines

 The War on Drugs has been a colossal failure.